 Across many developed economies, there is a drive to measure the impacts of the arts.
 Governments wish to measure the effects of their investments.
 Funders seek to spend finite resources in the most appropriate ways.
 Artists and cultural organizations want to understand and maximize the impact of their work on communities.

 In late 2017, the Canada Council for the Arts contracted WolfBrown to develop a framework for measuring the intrinsic impacts generated by the Council’s funding.

 The Impact Framework is intended to:

-support artists and organizations to understand and articulate the impact of their work;
+- Support artists and organizations in their efforts to understand and articulate the impact of their work.

-forge partnerships to deepen the sector’s understanding of the impact of the arts in the short term and long term.
+- Forge partnerships to deepen the sector’s understanding of the impact of the arts in the short and long term.

 Ultimately, the Framework suggests that the story of the Canada Council’s intrinsic impact can be understood as an intertwining set of narratives stemming from its portfolio of grant programs and strategic commitments.

 Visit the Canada Council for the Arts website for more information on the Framework.